heroku/log-iss/README.md

 log-iss uses the [`Heroku-Request-Id`](https://devcenter.heroku.com/articles/http-request-id) header in its logging to group operations by request.

+log-iss emits metrics using the [l2met convention](https://github.com/ryandotsmith/l2met/wiki/Usage#logging-convention).

 ## Configuration

 log-iss is configured via the environment.

 * `DEPLOY`: A label naming this instance of log-iss.
-Used as the `source` value for [l2met](https://github.com/ryandotsmith/l2met#log-conventions)-compatible log lines.
+Used as the `source` value for [l2met](https://github.com/ryandotsmith/l2met/wiki/Usage#logging-convention)-compatible log lines.
 * `PORT`: TCP port number to make the endpoint available on.
 Given `PORT=5000`, the endpoint will be at `http://<host>:5000/logs`
 * `FORWARD_DEST`: TCP host and port to forward received logs to.
 Example: `FORWARD_DEST=127.0.0.1:5001`
 * `FORWARD_DEST_CONNECT_TIMEOUT`: Time in seconds to wait for a connection to `FORWARD_DEST`, default is `10`